AungThiha/FancyTable/README.md

 # FancyTable

+An android library

+### Features
+1. Both both vertically and horizontally scrollable
+2. Adjustable numbers of docked/fixed rows and columns
-Android library to implement two-direction scrollable table with `adjustable number of docked/fixed columns and rows` and/or with one-column rows that fill the width of parent which makes it look like `multiple sub-tables with headers` inside the main table.
+3. Ability to add rows that fill the width of the parent so that they look like headers and make the table look like it has multiple sub-tables within
+4. Ability to disable and enable all of the above

 The library is written based on [TableFixHeaders](https://github.com/InQBarna/TableFixHeaders)